microtrain/bootcamp/09-PHP/04-FormValidation.md

 ?>
 ```

 RegEx is extremely powerful, flexible and worth learning.
 Having said that there are a million and one libraries for validating form submissions.
-I would advise finding a well supported library that meets your projects needs.
+I would advise finding a well-supported library that meets the needs of your project.
 As of PHP5 [data filters](http://php.net/manual/en/book.filter.php) have been natively supported by the language.

 **Security Check Point**
 _Never trust user input.
-User input is anything come into the server from the client.
-Even if you have written client side JavaScript to filter out malicious code, the filtered input is still left alone with the client and can be manipulated prior to transit (or even in transit).
+User input is anything that comes into the server from the client.
+Even if you have written client-side JavaScript to filter out malicious code, the filtered input is still left alone with the client and can be manipulated before transit (or even in transit).
 If it has ever existed outside of the server it CANNOT be trusted._

 ## Exercise 3 - Adding a Validation Class
 Replace the contents of _/var/www/example.com/public/contact.php_ with the following.

 Explain the code to the class.

-1. The user completes and submits a web form
+1. The user completes and submits a web form.
 1. The system
-    1. Validates each field for errors
+    1. Validates each field for errors.
-        1. If error return a message to the user
+        1. If an error occurs, return a message to the user
-            1. Show a page level message
+            1. Show a page-level message.
-            1. Show each field level mesasge
+            1. Show each field-level message.
-            1. Do not clear the form data on error
+            1. Do not clear the form data if an error occurs.
-        1. If no errors, send the user to a thank you page
+        1. If no errors, send the user to a thank you page.

 2.1 - Loop through each form field and test that field for errors.

-2.2 - Set truthy/falsey value or a boolean on error.
-This will tell the system how to rpoceed after the form is processed.
+2.2 - Set a truthy/falsy value or a boolean on error.
+This will tell the system how to proceed after the form is processed.

 2.2.1 - See 2.2

-2.2.2 - Store each error in an array using the the name of the field as the array key.
+2.2.2 - Store each error in an array using the name of the field as the array key.
 The value will be the error message to display to the user.
 The form will call a method in the validate array using the name of the field as the argument.
-This will retireve any error messages for that field.
+This will retrieve any error messages for that field.

-2.2.3 - Store POST data in an instance varaible using key value pairs in which the key is the name of the form field and value is the user submitted data.
-Set the value attribute of each form field to a method in the Validate class and pass the name of the field as the methods argument.
+2.2.3 - Store POST data in an instance variable using key-value pairs in which the key is the name of the form field and value is the user-submitted data.
+Set the value attribute of each form field to a method in the Validate class and pass the name of the field as the method's argument.
 This will retrieve the original data as submitted by the user and pre-populate that form field.

 ```php
 <?php